ghiscoding/slickgrid-react/README.md

 The Wiki is where all the documentation and instructions will go, so please consult the [slickgrid-react - Wiki](https://github.com/ghiscoding/slickgrid-react/wiki) before opening any issues.
 The [Wiki - HOWTO](https://github.com/ghiscoding/slickgrid-react/wiki/HOWTO---Step-by-Step) is a great place to start with.
 You can also take a look at the [Demo page](https://ghiscoding.github.io/slickgrid-react), it includes sample for most of the features and it keeps growing (so you might want to consult it whenever a new version comes out).

 ## Main features
-You can see some screenshots below and the instructions down below and if that is not enough for you to decide, head over to the [Wiki - Main Features](https://github.com/ghiscoding/slickgrid-react/wiki).
+You can see some screenshots below and if that is not enough for you to decide, head over to the [Wiki - Main Features](https://github.com/ghiscoding/slickgrid-react/wiki) for documentations and features.

 ## Missing features
 What if `Slickgrid-React` is missing feature(s) compare to the original core library [6pac/SlickGrid](https://github.com/6pac/SlickGrid/)?

-Fear not, and just simply reference the `SlickGrid` and `DataView` objects, just like in the core lib, those are exposed through Event Emitters.
-For more info continue reading on [Wiki - SlickGrid & DataView objects](/slickgrid-universal/slickgrid-react/wiki/SlickGrid-&-DataView-Objects) and [Wiki - Grid & DataView Events](https://github.com/ghiscoding/slickgrid-react/wiki/Grid-&-DataView-Events)
+Fear not, you can always reference the `SlickGrid` and `DataView` instances, just like in the core lib, those are exposed through Events.
+For more info head over to the [Wiki - SlickGrid & DataView objects](/slickgrid-universal/slickgrid-react/wiki/SlickGrid-&-DataView-Objects) and [Wiki - Grid & DataView Events](https://github.com/ghiscoding/slickgrid-react/wiki/Grid-&-DataView-Events)

 ## Screenshots

 Screenshots from the demo app with the `Bootstrap` theme.

-_Note that the styling changed a bit, the best is to simply head over to the [Live Demo](https://ghiscoding.github.io/slickgrid-react) page._
+_Note that the styling might have changed a little, the best is to simply head over to the [Live Demo](https://ghiscoding.github.io/slickgrid-react) page._

 ### Slickgrid example with Formatters (last column shown is a custom Formatter)